 The 3 main types of enzyme inhibition are: competitive, noncompetitive, and uncompetitive (aka anti-competitive)

-COMPETITIVE INHIBITORS – it’s like mixing in metal sticks with the regular sticks – these fakers the enzyme tricks!
-Competitive inhibitors bind in the same place as the substrate (so they’re usually shaped similarly) & since they’re binding in the same place and 2 things can’t be in the same place at once, if a snapper grabs a fake stick it can’t grab a real stick until it releases the fake stick – no stick hogging allowed!
+Competitive Inhibitors – it’s like mixing in metal sticks with the regular sticks – these fakers the enzyme tricks!
+Competitive inhibitors typically* bind in the same place as the substrate (so they’re usually shaped similarly) & since they’re binding in the same place and 2 things can’t be in the same place at once, if a snapper grabs a fake stick it can’t grab a real stick until it releases the fake stick – no stick hogging allowed!

-The 3rd amino type is the UNCOMPETITIVE INHIBITOR.
-This is similar to the noncompetitive in that it doesn’t bind the active site but, unlike the noncompetitive inhibitor, it will only bind the ES complex – it won’t bind E when E’s alone.
+The 3rd main type is the uncompetitive inhibitor.
+This is similar to the noncompetitive in that it doesn’t compete for the active site but, unlike the noncompetitive inhibitor, it will only bind the ES complex – it won’t bind E when E’s alone.
+In some cases this is because binding to the substrate causes a conformational change in the enzyme that reveals a binding site on the enzyme.
+Other times, the uncompetitive inhibitor actually binds to the enzyme & substrate.
+A really cool example of this can be seen with sequence-specific ribosome inhibitors.
+More here: https://rdcu.be/cJy8G

-This type of inhibition leads to a *decrease* in Km AND Vmax (curve shorter and shifted – and this time it’s shifted to the left!
+Uncompetitive inhibition leads to a *decrease* in KM AND Vmax (curve shorter and shifted – and this time it’s shifted to the left!
 A decrease in Km means that the uncompetitive inhibitor is making it seem like the enzyme likes the substrate more than it really does because binding the inhibitor stabilizes the ES state so it kinda traps it there even though it can’t do much with it.
 It’s kinda like you have a weird stick-snapping event stalker that watches for snappers to grab sticks, then goes in and distracts them so they don’t snap the sticks

 So, in summary: